 When it comes to keeping your child safe around your home and garden, there is no handbook that tells you right from wrong.
+You have to make your home and garden child proof.
 Truthfully, becoming a parent is a massive learning curve; however, your top priority will always be ensuring safety, and this can manifest in anything from clearing away any electricals that may harm your child, to investing in Kenwood damp proofing services to ensure your home is clean and free from spores that could harm your child’s health.
-Alongside the above, however, there are many ways to ensure your home and garden is child-proof – these are our suggestions.
+There are many ways to ensure your home and garden is child-proof – these are our suggestions.

 Invest In Durable Garden Furniture

 It’s no secret that children love to climb and explore, so while they’re embarking on their mini adventure in the garden, it’s essential that you opt for durable and mould-proof furniture that will remain sturdy despite their weight and constant movements.
 Teak furniture in particular is renowned for its durability and resistance from the elements, so your children can play at their teak table with ease without being put in danger.
-Plus, even after wear and tear from your child’s constant use of the furniture, it will turn an elegant silver colour, keeping your garden both stylish and safe.
+Even after wear and tear from your child’s use of the furniture, it will turn an elegant silver colour.
+This keeps your garden both stylish and safe.

 Keep All Garden Supplies Out Of Reach

 The garden or garage is the prime place to keep all of your garden supplies, whether fertilisers or general tools like lawn mowers, shovels are shears.
-All of these items are highly dangerous for curious children, and should be kept out of reach at all times.
-With packets of fertilisers and toxic substances, ensure that these are always kept on a top shelf of your garage, and similarly, keep all garden tools locked away in a cupboard or shed to prevent your children from getting their hands on them.
+These items are dangerous for curious children, and should be kept out of reach at all times.
+Ensure that packets of fertilisers and toxic substances are always kept on a top shelf of your garage.
+Keep all garden tools locked away in a cupboard or shed to prevent your children from getting their hands on them.

 Fence Off Your Water Features

 Shockingly, most cases of 2-3 year olds drowning usually happen in the home and garden?
-This information was found by the Child Accident Prevention Trust, and while it might sound morbid and extreme, it’s essential that you remove any drowning hazards from your garden and home.
+This information was found by the Child Accident Prevention Trust.
+It might sound morbid and extreme, it’s essential that you remove any drowning hazards from your garden and home.
 Water features and ponds make a stunning statement for any garden, however they can be perilous for constantly crawling children.
-Therefore, ensure that all water features are fenced off – this doesn’t have to ruin the beauty of the feature though.
+Therefore, ensure that all water features are fenced off.
+This doesn’t have to ruin the beauty of the feature though.
 Fence it off, and plant stunning flowers around the borders to enhance the feature!

 Gate Your Stairs

-Initially, the challenge of child-proofing your entire home is enough to make your head explode, but once you’ve managed to remove the hazards and enforce protection, you’ll be able to rest knowing that your child is free from danger.
+Initially, the challenge of child-proofing your entire home is enough to make your head explode!
+Once you’ve managed to remove the hazards and enforce protection, you’ll be able to rest knowing that your child is free from danger.